rjw57/richwareham.com-static/_posts/2014-09-02-hmac-securely-updating-my-website-from-travis.md

 # Simple is better

 I wanted a very simple way to deploy a new bundle of static content.
-Initially I thought GitHub releases would be the way forward.
+Initially I thought github releases would be the way forward.
 My plan was to make Travis create a new release associated with the static content repo on each successfully built commit to master.
 Unfortunately github is geared up to make releases only when there's an associated tag.
 Having to tag each and every commit seemed ugly and, as usual when things seem ugly, it's worth taking a step back and thinking about the problem.
-A build of the static content isn't really a "release" in the Github sense; once it's deployed I don't need to keep it around forever more.
+A build of the static content isn't really a "release" in the github sense; once it's deployed I don't need to keep it around forever more.

 After a bit more thought, I decided to make the deployment process a kind of